SEO indexing

 - If your site is using more than one sitemap, reference all sitemaps in your site’s

-- You can validate indexing using Google Search Console by inspecting the markup of the crawl to see if all important information were tracked.
+- You can validate indexing using Google Search Console by inspecting the markup of the crawl to see if all important information was tracked.

 - Transactional pages (for example, cart, checkout, and account) should not be indexed.